 This frozen sonority melts with the appearance of Melkor, whose fire variation is the most complex of the four.
 Melkor is a Lucifer-like character—Tolkien says that he is “mightiest among” the Ainur—who aspires to create on the level of Ilúvatar.
 He supplants the latter’s Theme with a new one of his own, and also aims to undo the work of the other Ainur by perverting their variations through caricature.
 Several new ideas of an abrasive, almost insipid, character appear in this last section, including a recurring falling progression for three trumpets and an angular, densely chromatic moto perpetuo in the strings and winds.
 Tolkien describes this final section of the Ainulindalë as reaching a fever pitch, wherein the barbaric ideas of Melkor contend with the noble Theme and its Variations.
 This musical battle ends with the intervention of Ilúvatar himself, who raises both hands to silence the din, “and in one chord, deeper than the Abyss, higher than the Firmament, piercing as the light of the eye of Ilúvatar, the Music ceased.”

 My Ainulindalë is a tone poem in the same sense as those by Richard Strauss (and Dvořák and Sibelius), and is specifically modeled on Strauss’s Don Quixote, which is both a musical depiction of the knight’s various misadventures and a set of “Fantastic Variations on a Theme of Knightly Character.”
 Ainulindalë is also a mini concerto for orchestra—all the members and sections of the orchestra have ample opportunity to display their expertise.
-It was a joy to compose this work for the Harrisburg Symphony Orchestra and HSO Music Director Stuart Malina, whom by now I know so well, this being my third work composed specifically for them.
-And I am enormously grateful to Lois Grass and the Lois Lehrman Grass Foundation for commissioning this work and for supporting me and my music in so many ways for so many years.
+I composed this work for the Harrisburg Symphony Orchestra and HSO Music Director Stuart Malina, with whom I have collaborated extensively; Gil Rose and his Boston Modern Orchestra Project were the inspiration for the ensuing three tone poems.
+I am enormously grateful to Lois Grass and the Lois Lehrman Grass Foundation for commissioning these works and for supporting me and my music in so many ways for so many years.